Steps to Sustainability in Spain…

 There are many new companies and projects in Spain which are sustainable.
 Some are smaller businesses and may not be so well known.
 A good example of sustainability in Spain is Livegens.
 This Spanish company make Bamboo Sunglasses which you can buy online.
 As well as having relevant designs they are also polarised. (perfect for driving!)

-As sunglasses are the typical thing that you lose, scratch or want to change according to the lastest trends.
+As sunglasses are the typical thing that you lose, scratch or want to change according to the latest trends.
 It´s good to have a more environmentally friendly option out there.
 What makes these ones super comfortable are the lightweight material.

 When the weather is hot you barely feel the glasses on you.
 Other glasses leave marks on my nose and are really tight fitting.
 These are very comfy.
 Recently having to wear a facemask is an extra complication.
 So I appreciate the lightweight bamboo glasses right now.